GreenInfo-Network/MultiSelect/README.md

 * `ariaLabel` -- Manually assign an ARIA label.
 If absent, the element's "title" attribute will be used (if given).

+* `selectedText` -- Change the text of the "X selected" readout when options are selected.

+* `selectedTextAll` -- Change the text of the "X selected" readout when all options are selected.
+Default is the "X selected" text described in `selectedText`.

 ## History & Credits